 List of Punjabi Folk Musical Instruments

-Algoza Instrument is a woodwind instrument that can be seen in pairs.
+Algoza Instrument is a woodwind Punjabi Instrument that can be seen in pairs.
 The instrument is used in Baloch, Sindhi, Punjab and Saraiki.
 One of the folk musical instruments also used in Rajasthan and Kutchi.
 It is a two beaked instrument, out of which one beak generates melodious sound while the other generates a droned sound.
 The beaked flutes are either tied to each other or can be held loosely held into hands.
 The music generated from this Punjabi folk musical instrument is very soothing to hear and anyone can fall in love with the voice.

 The Bugchu Punjabi Instrument is another folk musical instrument that is mostly used in Punjab.
 This Punjabi folk instrument is mainly used in the performances of Punjabi folk Dance like Malwai Giddha, Bhangra.
 It is an hourglass-shaped gourd and on its skin, some strings are stretched.
 The instrument is played by keeping it in the crook of the arm and strings are pulled to generate a beautiful and croaky voice.
 The sound obtained from the bugchu instrument seems to be very traditional.